cryptojoks/guide-new/guides/fundamentals/en/4-safe-storage-basics.md

 ### 2. Mobile Wallets

 The mobile based wallets for iOS and Android are the most common type of non-custodial wallet apps.
 These wallets are generally more user-friendly.
-Our very own [Unstoppable Wallet](https://unstoppable.money) is such a wallet.
+Our very own [Antofy Wallet](https://antofy.money) is such a wallet.

 From security point of view, the hardware wallet considered more secure than a mobile wallet.